 You may register for your courses using available self-registration tools or by working with the Office of Student Support.
 While you should register for courses well in advance, you may make changes to your registration without penalty through the seventh day of the term.
 This is the add/drop period, after which course withdrawals will result in penalties.
-ExcelTrack students may add competency modules through the last day to withdraw.
+ExcelTrack students may add module courses through the last day to withdraw.

 The last day to withdraw is the day prior to the final 28 days of a term (21 days in 6-week terms) when course withdrawals are not permitted, except under the terms of the military service provision or Leave of Absence Policy.
 Withdrawing from all courses in a term results in being withdrawn from the University.